canada-ca/micro-acquisition/_pages/en/opportunities.md

     </ul>
 </section>

 Don't see an opportunity that matches your skills?
-Visit <a href="https://buyandsell.gc.ca/" target="_blank">Buy and Sell </a>  and <a href="https://www.canada.ca/en/services/jobs/opportunities/government.html" target="_blank"> Jobs.gc.ca </a>  sites for more contract, term and full-time work opportunities.
+Visit <a href="https://buyandsell.gc.ca/" target="_blank">Buy and Sell </a>  and <a href="https://emploisfp-psjobs.cfp-psc.gc.ca/psrs-srfp/applicant/page2440?fromMenu=true&toggleLanguage=en" target="_blank"> GC Jobs </a>  sites for more contract, term and full-time work opportunities.

 {% include opportunitiesTable.md %}